 **120 pounds of CO2 per tree annually (This number is based on an average from the National Tree Benefits Calculator) One car produces an average of 8,320 pounds of CO2 per year.
 Each vehicle drives an average of 11,318 miles per year.
 (The Code of Federal Regulations - 40 CFR 600.113)

 In 2013, the estate of Carolyn and Maurice LeBauer gifted the Community Foundation of Greater Greensboro with a bequest to create a new urban park for “the benefit and enjoyment of the general population of Greensboro, particularly children and their families.”

-The park is organized around a concert lawn and performance pavilion that will be crowned with a permanent installation from renowned Boston-based artist Janet Echelman.
+The park is organized around a concert lawn and performance pavilion that is crowned with a permanent installation from renowned Boston-based artist Janet Echelman.
 The actively programmed park also includes a dog park, reading room, games area, a croquet lawn, and putting green.
 An interactive water feature plaza functions as the informal gateway into a 15,000 SF children’s play area that includes a variety of custom elements, including climbing wall, topographic landforms, a sand play area and a large hill with slides.
-In addition to including several food and beverage kiosks, it will also accommodate the wide range of festivals and other civic-scale events from the greater Greensboro area.
+In addition to including several food and beverage kiosks, the park also accommodates the wide range of festivals and other civic-scale events from the greater Greensboro area.